ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 2. Under `Build History`, select the blinking blue circle (red if previous failure) > Observe `mvn package` executing in `Console Output`.

 ## Conclusion
 During this series we set up a seed job that was used to create a `multibranchPipelineJob` and `pipelineJob` when onboarding our `poc-micro` service with our `seedJob`.
 Additionally, we set up our Shared Library to use `jenkinsJob.groovy` to handle the logic that determines which stages are executed depending on the currently running job (`env.JOB_NAME`).
-By using a combination of a `seed` job and Shared Libraries, you now have a foundation set up to onboard any number of services the same way while maintaining job specific stage ececution.
-This provides you the ability to streamline your CI and CD requirements.
+By using a combination of a `seed` job and Shared Libraries, you now have a foundation set up to onboard any number of services the same way while maintaining job specific stage execution.
+This provides you the ability to streamline your CI and CD requirements for microservices.